jim919/AUD420-2023/README.md

 ## Sound files:
 ### cruel1 (1).wav
-2 seconds
+2 seconds.
 A slight stroke of a violin.
 Calm and used into the overall symphony.

 ### cruel1 (2).wav
-1 seconds
+1 second.
 An electronic sound.
 Repetetive.
 Will be used softly in the background, so it doesn't overshadow the rest of the sounds.

 ### cruel1 (3).wav
-2 seonds
+2 seonds.
 Similar to the first one.

 ### cruel1 (4).wav
-10 seconds
+10 seconds.
 The longest preexisting sound so far.
 Has a long pause in the middle but still remains the primary focus of our music track.

 ### cruel1 (5).wav
-3 seconds
+3 seconds.
 Short yet comprehensive.

 *Certain parameters of each sound we import into Supercollider will be modified to create our music track.